 [Note: An astute reader notices an off-hand remark of mine concerning hanging out with Hunter Thompson back in the dawn of time and asks for more detail.
 Wish granted]

 I USED TO RUN A MAGAZINE (Organ) IN SAN FRANCISCO BACK IN THE 70s.
-I ran it out of the basement of a firehouse in North Beach under the offices of Scanlan’s magazine.
+I ran it out of the basement of an early 20th century firehouse in North Beach under the offices of Scanlan’s magazine.
 Scanlan’s was the scam magazine of Warren Hinckle, a man whose record of conning money out of Bay Area millionaires stood unbroken for decades until the arrival of David Talbot and Salon and silly philanthropists that mistakenly married fanatic feminists.

 Andre was an elegant French-Canadian who ran an elegant bar and restaurant.
 He was old-school and could mix any drink anyone could name and it was always perfect.
 He was polished, polite, and a good listener.
 But he was a pro and usually knew when you’d had enough.
 Then he politely asked you to leave.
 If you ignored him, he had a very large mallet with a three-foot handle behind the bar and you didn’t ignore that.